isc-projects/kea/doc/sphinx/arm/security.rst

 - OpenSSL versions 1.1.x and later have been tested and are supported.
 Many recent operating system versions include TLS 1.3 support.

-- OpenSSL 3.x is not yet released; it is unknown whether Kea will build with it.
+- OpenSSL 3.x has been released and Kea will build with it.

 - LibreSSL 3.2.4 has been tested.
 LibreSSL shares the OpenSSL 1.0.2 API, so it should work, but is not supported.